nathanenglehart/regression/README.md

 # Regression Implementations

-Implementations of OLS, ridge, lasso, and logit regression classes using Python.
+Implementations of OLS, ridge, lasso, logit, and probit regression classes using Python.

 ## Author